Free CAM Software

 EMC is free software with open source code.
 Current versions of EMC are entirely licensed under the GNU General Public License and Lesser GNU General Public License (GPL and LGPL)

-a graphical user interface (actually several interfaces to chose from)
+a graphical user interface (actually several interfaces to choose from)

 an interpreter for "G-code " (the RS-274 machine tool programming language)